mikkeGuan/ts-node-app/README.md

 - Dotenv

 # License
-This project is licensed under the MIT - see the LICENSE.md file for details.
+This project is licensed under the MIT - see the LICENSE file for details.